Could your social media posts cost you your job? Read more

 How have your past experiences and qualifications prepared you for your career goals?

-The internship I did in New York helped me imagine what my life would look like having a career as an attorney in US.
+The internship I did in New York helped me imagine what my life would look like having a career as an attorney in the US.
 My studies at The University of Law, especially the LPC, were incredibly useful in preparing me for my career goals because I consider myself an entrepreneur and I can work independently without supervision.
 This is the reason why my main goal is to provide services on a freelance basis and not as an employee, which I’m very confident about.

 What piece of advice would you give to someone wanting to qualify as a US attorney?